How do I exchange contracts?

 - You have arranged funding for the mortgage deposit

-- You have organized building insurance.
+- You have organised building insurance.
 After you are exchange contracts, you are liable for the property, and so you need to have buildings insurance in place before hand

 - You have sorted out funding for the contract deposit (traditionally 10% of the purchase price, but nowadays often less)